BeardedPlatypus/personal-website-content/articles/on_first_steps_geometry_shader.md

-title: Learning Unity: Rendering a simple 2D with the geometry shader.
+title: Learning Unity: Rendering a simple 2D grid with the geometry shader.
 date: 2021-04-03

 Within this post, we will take a look at geometry shaders within Unity, in